 - Traditional imagery

-NeonMind’s coffee infused with adaptogenic, immune-boosting medicinal mushrooms opted for a packaging that unites the two extremes into one sleek and forward-thinking solution.
+Our list of the best Cannabis branding examples includes NeonMind, a brand that goes a step further from your typical cannabis industry.
+Its immune-boosting medicinal mushroom coffee blend opted for a coffee design packaging that unites the two extremes into one sleek and forward-thinking solution.

 Standout features: